 Ultimately, any tactic used to acquire customers can also be used for affiliates.
 To illustrate: Just as you would retarget a customer, you can run Facebook ads and retarget affiliates when they come to your site for information but don’t sign up.
 You can also use referral bonuses for affiliates, just as you do for customer referrals.
-Offer a credit or a kickback to partners who refer others.

 Because you’re engaging on various platforms, make sure you involve other departments in your affiliate marketing efforts to get your social media, paid marketing, organic search, and business development teams on board.
 Understand how those teams leverage their channels and how affiliate marketing assists their efforts to build a unified, multichannel approach.